frangrolemund/unum/.unum/doc/DESIGN.md

 a `git`, `npm`, `pip`, etc. manner.  _Cloning is initialization_.

-* An unum repository is bootstrapped with a simple makefile and _ingests_ the C compiler environment exposed by that makefile to use for future deployments.
+* An unum repository is bootstrapped with a simple makefile and _ingests_ the C++ compiler environment exposed by that makefile to use for future deployments.
 Makefiles need not be maintained when the developer is not implementing kernel enhancements (language, basis, analytics, etc).

+* The implementation of standards will be performed 'as-needed' with an understanding that the implemention is a subset, not an official fully-compliant form as a rule.
+The eventual full realization of compliance in any one area will be an eventual goal, not an immediate priority at the time of first introduction.

+# Specifics

+## Manifest

+* YAML format, but just a subset to support deployment.

+* named .unum/config/manifest.umy (unum manifest YAML format)

+* Organized as a 'mapping' of files to file attribute maps.
+All filenames are expressed in relative directory notation from the top of the repo.